arnavgadre/CIT_5950_ArnavGadre/project0/README.txt

-From CIT 5950, I hope to learn Operating Systems, which will in turn help me crack job interviews.
-I failed to answer a few questions in my past interviews because of insufficient knowledge of OS.
-I plan to fill that gap using this material.
+In this class I aim to learn the basics of operating systems, which will help me in job interviews later.
+I was not able to answer OS questions in few of my interviews, and the course material here helps me solidify those topics.